pendo-io/pendo-mobile-sdk/pnddocs/native.md

 <img src="https://user-images.githubusercontent.com/56674958/144723345-15c54098-28db-414c-90da-ef4a5256ae6a.png" width="500" height="300">

 ## Pivots
-Please pay attention to the follwowing api's ``` setup ``` and ```startSession``` the former *must* be called once per session and will create initial setup for the SDK, the later should be called whenever you have the visitor you would like to assign the analytics/guides to.
-In case you would like to have an anonymous visitor pass ```nil``` to the ```statSession``` and call it again as soon as you have the vistor.
+Please pay attention to the following api's ``` setup ``` and ```startSession``` the former *must* be called once per session and will create initial setup for the SDK, the later should be called whenever you have the visitor you would like to assign the analytics/guides to.
+In case you would like to have an anonymous visitor pass ```nil``` to the ```startSession``` and call it again as soon as you have the vistor.

 ## Limitations
-* SwiftUI is currently only supported by our Track events solution
+* SwiftUI is currently only supported by our [Track-Events solution](https://support.pendo.io/hc/en-us/articles/360061487572-Pendo-for-Mobile-Track-Events-Solution)